jnale-hub/jnale-hub/README.md

 - Be a successful Software Engineer speacialized in AI/Machine Learning and Web Development
 - Climb at least a dozen of mountains around the Philippines
 - Have a hydroponics farm and beekeeping
-- Just have a good computer (mine's trash)

 #### 💬 Get in Touch:
 - LinkedIn: [John Mark Delima](https://www.linkedin.com/in/delimajohnmark)